cloudmesh-community/fa18-523-60/paper/paper.md

 The learning outcome of this paper is to equip readers with the basic MongoDB knowledge, as well as on how to use PyMongo driver in conjunction with this NoSQL database.
-Other than this instructions on how to use this driver, the reader will be able introduced to some basic functionalities of the MongoEngine, an Object-Document mapper, and Flask-Mongo, a micro web framework.
+Other than the instructions on how to use this driver, the reader will be introduced to some basic functionalities of the MongoEngine, an Object-Document mapper, and Flask-Mongo, a micro web framework.